samettok0/face_recognition_project/README.md

 Options:
 - `--model hog`: Use HOG model (faster, works on CPU)
 - `--model cnn`: Use CNN model (more accurate, requires GPU)
-- `--anti-spoofing`: Enable anti-spoofing detection
+- `--anti-spoofing`: Enable enhanced anti-spoofing detection

 This mode continuously checks for authorized faces and triggers the authentication process when a face is detected.